-Coronary stents are small, metallic wire mesh tubes (stent) or temporary plastic jacket (scaffold) that help in open a clogged artery and provide adequate blood flow to the heart.
+Coronary stents are small, metallic wire mesh tubes (stent) or temporary plastic jackets (scaffold) that help in open a clogged artery and restore adequate blood flow to the heart.

 Bare-metal stent is a stent without a coating polymer.
 It is a mesh-like tube of thin wire.
 This type of stent may be used in patients who are allergic to either the polymer or drugs used in drug-eluting stents.